 EWS For Algae

-Electro Water Separation™ for Algae (EWS Algae) achieves a smart, continuous flow system that efficiently dewaters and concentrates micro-algae.
+OriginClear’s Electro Water Separation™ (EWS) technology is a smart and continuous flow system that efficiently dewaters and concentrates micro-algae.

 - Primarily chemical-free.

 - Low energy (approximately 0.7kWh per incoming m³).

 - Algae paste concentrated to a solids ratio of 5-10%.

 - Ability to harvest continuously and at scale.